Panama men's national basketball team: Panama Pipeline

 During the late 1970s and early 1980s, various Panama players played their college basketball in the United States at NAIA school Briar Cliff College as part of head coach Ray Nacke's "Panama Pipeline".
 Some of the members included national team members Rolando Frazier, Ernesto "Tito" Malcolm, Mario Butler, Eddie Warren, Reggie Grenald, and Mario Galvez.
 These players helped Briar Cliff to many NAIA Regional Championships, National Tournament appearances, and in 1981 the Chargers were ranked No. 1 in the nation in the NAIA's final regular season poll.

-The new millennium brought another set of very good players from Panama, coming out of the local Superior Basketball Circuit (CBS), the under 21 team, and local players in Division 1 Universities in the United States.
-Since 2000, Panama has gone to 4 preolympic tournaments, 5 pre-world championships, one world championship (Japan 2006), and one youth basketball olympics (Singapore 2010).
-The local program is based in neighborhood leagues that collect talent and export it to the United States.
-This symbiotic action produces the talent for the National Team.
+Since 2000, there has been a new group of Panamanian players that have come through the national Superior Basketball Circuit (CBS), the under-21 Panamanian national team and NCAA Division I colleges in America.
+These years saw Panama qualify for four pre-Olympic qualifiers, five pre-World Championships, the 2006 FIBA World Championship in Japan and the 2010 Youth Olympic Games in Singapore.
+The domestic developmental pathway uses regional leagues to spot talent and most of them move to the American college basketball league before moving into the senior Panamanian team.

-Usually underrated and underestimated, Panama Basketball always manages to qualify to big tournaments and give stunning surprises, such as beating the United States in the Pan American Games in Rio de Janeiro, Brazil in 2007.
-Its long basketball tradition dating back to 1904, and its street basketball mentality of fighting hard to the end in basketball games, has made this Central American basketball program a "Classic" in the international scene.
+Despite its small size, Panama Basketball has managed to qualify to big tournaments and cause upsets, such as beating the United States in the Pan American Games in Rio de Janeiro, Brazil in 2007.
+Their style has been influenced by their culture of street basketball, especially visible in their persistence, which is what has helped the team gain international success.